rotty/deb-audit/README.md

 - [ ] Automatically update the cache if it goes stale.
 - [ ] A man page.
 In the mean time, refer to the `--help` output and the source code.
+- [ ] Use the current system's release as a default for `--release`.

 ### Likely implemented soon

-- [ ] Scan all installed packages on the system, instead of a list of `.deb` files.
 - [ ] JSON output.

 ### Patches welcome